 - Meanwhile, grate onions and ring out any excess water.
 Add onion to potatoes, along with most of the eggs (I'll begin by using ¾ of them, reserving the rest) , matzo meal, Kosher salt, baking powder, and black pepper, then mix well.
 If mixture seems too dry, add more egg a little at a time.

 - Heat enough oil to fill a pan about ½”.
-When oil reaches 400F, drop about 1-2 Tbsp of latke batter into pan, making sure not to crowd the pan.
+When oil reaches 400°F (204°C), drop about 1-2 Tbsp of latke batter into pan, making sure not to crowd the pan.
 Use the back of a spoon to pat them down a bit (you want them thin!).
 Fry about 2-3 minutes per side, or until golden brown, then carefully turn and brown the other side for about 1-2 minutes.

 Notes

 - Make-ahead: Potato latkes can be made ahead of time and stored in the refrigerator for a few days.
-When we make double (or triple batches), we keep the leftovers for up to a week!

-- Freezing: Potato latkes can be frozen for up to 3 months.
-To freeze, allow to cool completely, then place them on a baking sheet lined with parchment paper and freeze for 2-3 hours, or until solid.
-Once frozen, transfer them to a freezer-safe bag or container.
-To reheat from frozen, thaw the latkes overnight in the refrigerator and then bake at 350F for 10-15 minutes, or until heated through.
+- Potato latkes can be frozen for up to 3 months.
+Cool completely, then place on a baking sheet lined with parchment paper.
+Freeze for 2-3 hours, or until solid.
+Once frozen, transfer latkes to a freezer-safe bag or container.

 Best Latke ever!!!!
 The best I ever made or ate, so crispy and delicious 5 lbs potatoes are not enough!